RotorHazard/RotorHazard/doc/User Guide.md

 ### Pilots and Heats ('Heats' page)

-A summary of pilots and their heats is shown.
+Also a public page, shows a summary of pilots and their heats with channel assignment.